-The Installation and Service Core instructional program provides a foundation of knowledge to prepare students for employment or continued education in several occupations related to the manufacturing and construction industry.
+The Industrial Maintenance pathway is a curriculum that provides an educational option for students who have successfully completed the Installation and Service Core (2 Carnegie units).
+This option is an instructional program that prepares students for employment or continued education in the occupations of installation, maintenance, and repair work.
 The curriculum framework for this program was developed in partnership with the Mississippi Construction Education Foundation (MCEF).
 MCEF is the accredited sponsor for the National Center for Construction Education and Research (NCCER).